tyrbo/ruby-submissions/README.md

-# Submissions for gSchool
+# Submissions for Turing Ruby Courses

-This repository is used to collect submission urls and other data for gSchool projects and assignments.
+This repository is used to collect submission urls and other data for Turing projects and assignments during the Ruby course.

-You're probably looking for something under the `projects` folder.